 Jazz Education in Research and Practice explores diverse topics of jazz scholarship and its applications to pedagogy.
 The journal provides a forum for interaction and exchange between researchers and practitioners grounded in scholarship.
 It was developed by and is an extension of the Jazz Education Network Research Interest Group (JENRing) founded in 2014 under the umbrella of the Jazz Education Network (JEN).
 The journal aims to be inclusive of a wide range of perspectives, from musicology to cultural studies, from psychology to business, that can be applied in the field.
 In this respect, the editors particularly welcome articles that provide models, resources, and effective techniques for the teaching and learning of the art form.

-Call for Submissions: Jazz Education in Research and Practice, Vol I (JAZZ)
+Call for Submissions: Jazz Education in Research and Practice, Vol IV (JAZZ)

 JAZZ is distributed to all JEN members upon publication and available to the general public through JSTOR and Project Muse.
-Submission deadline for JAZZ, Vol I is April 6, 2019 at this link: https://scholarworks.iu.edu/iupjournals/index.php/jazz/information/authors
+Submission deadline for JAZZ, Vol IV is May 1, 2022 at this link: https://scholarworks.iu.edu/iupjournals/index.php/jazz/information/authors

 The following types of articles will be considered for publication: